-Before we go, any last teases about season two that you can share?
+StarTrek.com: Before we go, any last teases about Season 2 that you can share?

-MM: I think we learned a lot from season one.
-It's funny seeing people respond online watching the show, because they may be a couple of months behind where we were, where a big priority coming into next season is "We want to see Mariner and Tendi together" and "We want to see Boimler on the Titan".
+Mike McMahan: I think we learned a lot from Season 1.
+It's funny seeing people respond online watching the show, because they may be a couple of months behind where we were, where a big priority coming into next season is "We want to see Mariner and Tendi together" and "We want to see Boimler on the Titan."
 We wanted to see characters interact that we just didn't manage to get to in the 10 episodes that we did.
 When you look back on it, you're like, wow, that's a glaring omission.
 To me, the first season was us figuring out what the show was and then we got it.
 The last three or four episodes, we really got what the show was and then we were having a blast with it.
 It was no more figuring it out, and the second season is a real expression of that.

 Now that we get what the show is, we're having a blast with it.
 All of the second season feels like the last three episodes of the first season in scope and comedy and character work.
 You'll be seeing some legacy characters that you haven't seen before.
 You'll begin to see some very Star Trek situations, some very new sci-fi situations.
 I think the second season is going to be really surprising and if you liked the first season, I think you're going to love the second.